 CPS Discovery by OCN

-CPS discovery by OCN uses a mapping of the called party digits to a portability-corrected OCN which is then used to identify the URL of the TSP’s CPS.
+CPS discovery by OCN uses a mapping of the called party digits to a portability corrected OCN which is then used to identify the URL of the TSP’s CPS.
 The mapping of TSP OCNs to CPS URLs must be handled in a trusted and authoritative fashion.
 Multiple implementation models are possible to achieve this trusted CPS discovery service.
-The STI-PA, for example, is a logical party to fulfill this role with minimal incremental effort.
+The STI-PA is a logical party to fulfill this role with minimal incremental effort.
+The STI-CAs are also logical parties to fulfill this role with minimal incremental effort.

+STI-PA

 The following diagram, recreated from ATIS 1000084-E, summarizes the roles and responsibilities associated with the STI-PA, including the interfaces to other functional elements.
 This version of the diagram, however, includes the additional function of providing accurate CPS discovery.
 The two additions to the diagram are noted in bold text: